richb-hanover/CeroWrtScripts/README.md

 * Script to collect troubleshooting information that helps us diagnose problems in the CeroWrt distribution.

+As of CeroWrt 3.10.44-3, these scripts are bundled into CeroWrt, so you can use them directly.

-The simplest way to import these scripts in your CeroWrt router is to use git.
-Use `opkg` or the web GUI to install the git package into CeroWrt.
-Then use the following commands to install the scripts into /usr/lib/CeroWrtScripts:
+If you are using an earlier version of firmware, you can use git to import these scripts.
+Use `opkg` or the web GUI to install the git package, then clone the repository.
+The following commands install the scripts into `/usr/lib/CeroWrtScripts`:

+    opkg update
+    opkg install git
     cd /usr/lib
     git clone git://github.com/richb-hanover/CeroWrtScripts.git

 ---
 ## betterspeedtest.sh